DhruvilKakadiya7/Mirror-Code/README.md

 git clone https://github.com/DhruvilKakadiya7/Mirror-Code.git
 ```

-Install the dependecy for server and react
+Install the dependency for the server and react.
 ```
 npm install
 ```